bvbxbv/conky-lyrics-widget/README.md

 ## How it works?

--   Conky config file get from `playerctl` all data about track (title, artist, position).
+-   Conky config file get all data about track from `playerctl` (title, artist, position).
 -   Loads from [genius](https://genius.com) with [LyricsGenius](https://github.com/johnwmillr/LyricsGenius) api wrapper lyrics.
 If script didnt found lyrics its prints `lyrics_not_found` (you can customise it in `configs/settings.toml`)
 -   Displays system info with conky stuffs (RAM/Swap usage, uptime, CPU cores load, and simple graph)

 ## Features

 -   customizable with `configs/settings.toml`.

+## Issues

+-   no caching yet.
+Conky every time launches python script which send api request
+-   desinc between updating track title and lyrics.
+-   conky freezes when script sends api request.

+## To do

+-   album cover and album name output.

 ## Requirements